FuRong1213-vibenshus/TextAdventure/README.md

   1. Make a list of all the involved objects in the game.
   2. Add the attributes and operations (methods) to each object (class)
   3. Draw the UML class diagram.
-  4. Implement according to the UML (Optional, can wait til next time)
+  4. Implement according to the UML.
+  5. Organize the project into properly modules and packages *

 Or if you'd rather make you own story
 - Make a sketch (in words or drawing or both) of your own text adventure game.
 It must include at least four scenes, two characters, some inventories to collect and a win condition.